 - Department of Health and Human Services, National Institutes of Health, Guidelines for research involving recombinant DNA molecules (NIH Guidelines)

-- Response to site visit by NIH Office of Biotechnology Activities
+- NIH Office of Biotechnology Activities

 - CDC – Biosafety in Microbiological and Biomedical Laboratories (BMBL): Joint publication of CDC and NIH on the code of practice for biosafety.